 Medication is not everything: Many patients think medicine or insulin can fix diabetes.
 It is only a small part of diabetes management.
 You need to support it with a proper diet and physical activity for it to work and produce the expected result.
 Many type 2 diabetes can control BS without medicine through a synergic combination of healthy eating and exercise.
 In the case of type 1 diabetes, this synergic combination helps lower the insulin dose.

 A slight modification in the treatment makes a significant difference: Sometimes changing the insulin treatment, dosage, or timing can make a huge difference.
-Just by shifting your insulin shot to 15 minutes before your meal can help stop BS spikes after eating.
+Just shifting your insulin shot to 15 minutes before your meal can help stop BS spikes after eating.
 Try achieving your target A1C by modifying your diabetes medication or insulin - dose, type, timing, and or frequency.

 Avoid mistakes: Periodically confirm that your glucose meter is accurate.
 Be sure you are pricking your finger correctly.
 Choose the proper lab for error-free A1C results.
 Be careful about the expiry date of the medicines & test strips.